-Fisher is a mark owned by one of the companies in the Emerson Automation Solutions business unit of Emerson Electric Co.
+Fisher and NotchFlo are marks owned by one of the companies in the Emerson Automation Solutions business unit of Emerson Electric Co.
 Emerson Automation Solutions, Emerson, and the Emerson logo are trademarks and service marks of Emerson Electric Co.
 All other marks are the property of their respective owners.